webrecorder/replayweb.page/docs/docs/user-guide/loading.md

 Once loaded, the archived item will appear in the list of Loaded Archives and will be identified by its filename with a a `file://` URL as its source.
 This URL is not shareable as it doesn't exist outside of your computer.

+To unload an archived item, click on the 'X'.
+Unloading an item does not delete the file from its original location.

 ## Loading Files from a URL

 To load an archived item stored in a remote location, enter the URL of the file and press _Load_.